Welcome to today's edition of the Rush 24-7 podcast.

 Okay, so you guys can have at it.

-E. J. Dion Jr. in his piece says if if Democrats aren't willing to take on this issue of NSA and intercepting calls from Al-Qaeda, what's the point of being an opposition party?
+E.J.
+Deion Jr. in his piece says, if Democrats aren't willing to take on this issue of NSA and intercepting calls from Al-Qaeda, what's the point of being an opposition party?

-Now E.J., you know, essentially here is urging Democrats to get into a big robust debate about national security.
+Now, E.J., you know, essentially here is urging Democrats to get into a big, robust debate about national security.

-This is this is lunacy that we're here.
+This is lunacy that we're hearing.

-This is paranoid illunacy.
+This is paranoidal lunacy.

-I mean, really to get too far into this ideologically or intellectually is a wasteful exercise because we've been doing that for 18 years.
+To get too far into this ideologically or intellectually is a wasteful exercise because we've been doing that for 18 years.

-This president has made some of the most expansive claims of power since American patriots fought the war of independence to rid themselves of the oppressive rule of King George III.
+This president has made some of the most expansive claims of power since American patriots fought the War of Independence to rid themselves of the oppressive rule of King George III.

 This is something I have not seen in my lifetime.